DJ LeMahieu Player Props: Yankees vs. Athletics

 DJ LeMahieu At The Plate

-- LeMahieu has reached base via a hit in 42 games this season (of 65 played), and had multiple hits in 11 of those games.
+- LeMahieu has picked up a hit in 43 of 66 games this season, with multiple hits 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.